-Finding the perfect memory game for your senior loved one can be difficult as there are so many options available.
+Finding the perfect memory game for your senior loved ones can be difficult, as there are so many options available.
 How do you know which ones work?
 We’ve compiled a list of five best memory games for seniors – puzzle books, wooden tangrams, etc. – to make a choice a little bit easier.
 Your elderly family members will love the products, and you’ll notice a difference soon.

 Top 5 Best Memory Games Reviewed